 The Rosenbach’s garden is a 1600 square foot green oasis tucked behind our Delancey Street townhouses.
 Opening to the public on September 17, 2020 for the first time since the late 1990’s, the garden is filled with beautiful flowers and native plants that were specially selected to connect with works of literature in our collection.
 Use one of our digital guides provided below or simply visit at your own pace.
 We’re so pleased to welcome visitors to our garden once again we hope you enjoy the peace and solitude of nature in the heart of Rittenhouse Square.
+Access to the garden is included in admission.
+Get tickets here.

 Garden & Guest Policies